keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/yPDti63.png" height="80%" width="80%" alt="DHCP"/>
 </p>
 <p>
 Go to File and click Save As.
-We are saving this text file in Program Data on our VM so in the bar up top, type c:\programdata and press Enter.
+We are saving this text file in Program Data on our VM, so in the bar up top, type c:\programdata and press Enter.
 </p>
 <br />